RonasIT/rtkq-entity-api/README.md

    Accepts `Partial` data of entity instance you passed in `entityConstructor` when calling `createEntityApi`.

 2. `get` - query that requests `GET /{baseEndpoint}/{id}` to fetch single entity data.
-   Can accept optional request params which implements `EntityRequest` instance.
-Request shape can be extended by `entityGetRequestConstructor` property in `createEntityApi`.
+   Accepts request params described by `entityGetRequestConstructor`

 3. `search` - a query that requests `GET /{baseEndpoint}` to get entities list with pagination.
-Accepts request params described by `PaginationRequest` and returns `PaginationResponse`.
-Both classes can be extended to define your onw structure using `entitySearchRequestConstructor` and `entitySearchResponseConstructor` in `createEntityApi`.
+Accepts request params described by `entitySearchRequestConstructor` and returns `entitySearchResponseConstructor` extending `PaginationRequest` and `PaginationResponse` respectively.

 4. `searchInfinite` - this query behaves similar to `search`, but accumulates data from newly requested pages.
    This query can be used with `useSearchInfiniteQuery` hook to implement infinite scrolling lists.
 It supports loading